 - Monitor your network traffic.
-Pay close attention to unrecognized network traffic (both inbound and outbound) and watch for sophisticated new phishing attacks.
+Pay close attention to unrecognised network traffic (both inbound and outbound) and watch for sophisticated new phishing attacks.
 Follow-up quickly on security alerts and conduct more close investigation as necessary.

 - Reduce your attack surface.
-Whether it’s a financially motivated group or a nation state, when attackers encounter a smaller attack surface, it means less risk for your organization.
+Whether it’s a financially motivated group or a nation state, when attackers encounter a smaller attack surface, it means less risk for your organisation.
 Reducing attack surfaces includes patching and Zero Trust techniques for better visibility into the true state of identities, devices, cloud assets and things.

 For more information regarding attack surface risk management, check out the following resources: